cgyurgyik/cgyurgyik.github.io/content/post/gpu-languages.md

 date = 2024-04-11
 draft = false

+[extra]
-[extra] summary = "Subjective categorization of GPU languages"
+summary = "Subjective categorization of GPU languages."
 +++

 Many programming languages exist today to run fast (and hopefully safe) programs on a GPU.
 These range from languages in the C family with directives to (mostly) functional languages that veil the low-level details of the hardware.
 A GPU excels at executing tasks that share a common principal: massive parallelelism.
 This includes scientific computing, graphics processing, and machine learning.